github/docs/content/apps/creating-github-apps/authenticating-with-a-github-app/refreshing-user-to-server-access-tokens.md

 ## About expiring user access tokens

 To enforce regular token rotation and reduce the impact of a compromised token, you can configure your {% data variables.product.prodname_github_app %} to use expiring user access tokens.
-For more information on making user-to-server requests, see "[Identifying and authorizing users for GitHub Apps](/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps/)."
+For more information on making user-to-server requests, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/identifying-and-authorizing-users-for-github-apps)."

 Expiring user tokens expire after 8 hours.
 When you receive a new user-to-server access token, the response will also contain a refresh token, which can be exchanged for a new user token and refresh token.
 Refresh tokens are valid for 6 months.